 "I work to capture the mysteries inherent in all landscapes.
-My camera seeks out the quirky undertones: I look for subjects that are less guarded, closer to nature, and still agreeable to the idea of magic.
+My camera seeks out quirky undertones; I look for subjects that are less guarded, closer to nature and still agreeable towards the idea of magic happening.

-I lost my hearing at birth.
-For me, that loss was also gain: a missing sense makes other senses more acute.
+Since I lost my hearing at birth, the loss was also a gain: a missing sense made other senses more acute.
 I developed my vision deliberately and early.
-I have always sought activities that provide silence and solitude.
-During my childhood, competitive swimming provided a way to navigate daily complexities of family life and allowed me to cultivate an intensity of focus.
-To this day, when I photograph, I will turn my aids off to find that space of hyperfocus so I can be fully immersed in the experience.
+I have always sought activities of silence and solitude.
+During this time, I began competitive swimming which provided a way to navigate daily complexities and allowed me an intensity of focus on life and art.
+To this day, when I photograph, I will turn off my aids to find solitude, so I can be fully immersed in the scene in from of me.

-I invite viewers to come with me on journeys through seemingly ordinary yet complex places.
-I am interested in finding subjects that have been formed by tumultuous forces and human habitation.
-When I stand with my cameras, I wonder: how has this place changed, and why?
-I want the viewer to share these questions, and to wonder about their own place in this evolution.
-I am drawn toward the paradoxical relationships between indigenous peoples and European settlers as reflected in the lands where they lived and died, and where their presence still abides.
-I am mindful of the poignancy of absences, and the raw sophistication in the geometries of the built environment.
-The ghosts of complex histories and uncertain futures wander through my frames.
+I invite viewers to come on journeys with me through seemingly ordinary yet complex places.
+I am interested in finding locations that have been formed by tumultuous forces and by human habitation.
+Where I stand with my camera, I wonder: how has this place changed, and why?
+I want viewers to share those questions and to wonder about their place in this evolution.

-I want to take viewers out of time, and into their senses; to lie amongst the swirling grasses, smell the sun kissed sage and, to venture on soil of eons past.
-My images invite you to pause and listen to the winds caressing your ears, recounting stories long since told and now forgotten.
-I am mindful of the poignancy of absences, and the raw sophistication in the geometries of the built environment.
-The ghosts of complex histories and uncertain futures wander through my frames."
+I wish to take viewers out of time, and into their senses- to venture out on soils of past eons, of stories long since told and and now forgotten.
+The raw sophistication in the geometries of currently built environments, the ghosts of complex histories and uncertain futures wander through each image."